Codecademy/docs/content/kotlin/concepts/strings/terms/padStart/padStart.md

 ---
 Title: '.padStart()'
-Description: 'Pads the start of a character sequence with a string of the specified character and length.'
+Description: 'Pads the start of a string of the specified character.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'